survivejs/site/posts/06-react-books.md

 [Easy React](http://easyreactbook.com/) by [W. Jason Gilmore](http://www.wjgilmore.com/) is available through [Leanpub](https://leanpub.com/easyreact).
 The book is currently in beta and the price starts from $14.99 without VAT.
 At the time of writing it has 83 pages.

 **Easy React** is a project based book and focuses on an application known as *VocabGiant*, a language learning tool.
 The book discusses a wide range of topics ranging from setting up a development environment, developing the app (Flux included), developing a backend (REST + Express + MongoDB) and React Native.
 So by the looks of it this should be a great book for a full stack developer!

+### React Under the Hood

+[React Under the Hood](https://leanpub.com/reactunderthehood) by [Freddy Rangel](http://spaces-vs-tabs.com/) is available through Leanpub.
+The minimum price of the book is $9.99 without VAT.
+At the time of writing it has around 80 pages of content.
+As per title, the book delves into the technical foundations of React.

 ### ReactJS Cookbook